 Find out how you can join the Forum as a partner or member company, or, if you’re already an existing partner or member, contact us to learn how you can become involved in this or other game-changing initiatives that aim to promote responsible consumption.

-The System Initiative on Shaping the Future of Consumption aims to advance responsible consumption and ensure sustainable benefits for businesses and society.
+The Platform for Shaping the Future of Consumption aims to advance responsible consumption and ensure sustainable benefits for businesses and society.